Grown & Sexy: Background

 In 2001, Babyface released his fifth studio album Face2Face.
 Released five years after The Day (1996), it album marked his debut under the Arista label.
 The album also reunited him with L.A.
 Reid, his former songwriting and production partner, who was serving as Arista’s president at the time.
 Face2Face marked a significant departure from Babyface’s earlier work, not only shifting from his signature ballads to a more uptempo sound, but also featuring collaborations with outside producers on nearly half the album— a rare move for the artist.
-Despite a top 10 R&B hit with the The Neptunes-produced "There She Goes," the album has sold less than 500,000 units, much less than his previous efforts.
+Despite a top 10 R&B hit with The Neptunes-produced "There She Goes," the album has sold less than 500,000 units, much less than his previous efforts.

 Originally titled A Love Story, Babyface's next project with Arista was expected to be a return to his siganture sound.
 Due to be released on March 23, 2004, it was shelved however, after its lead single "The Loneliness" failed to attract radio airplay.
 With BMG CEO Clive Davis asking him to "do something with a youthful, fun edge to it," Babyface decided to rework parts of the A Love Story sessions into Grown & Sexy, which he described as "classic Babyface songs tweaked with some of today’s production values so it can keep the same fans and still grab a new audience."
 Writing again with longtime collaborator Daryl Simmons, Babyface produced most of the album with Greg Fregani.
 Commenting on the album's title, he told Billboard: "It means being comfortable with who you are, where you are in your life.
 That confidence is what makes you sexy.
 But there's still a certain amount of youth quality to the record."